 Note first the connection between these two episodes.
 In his encounter with the children, Jesus declares, "Whoever does not receive the kingdom of God like a child shall not enter it at all" (Mark 10:15).
 In his encounter with the rich young ruler, on the other hand, Jesus declares, "It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God" (Mark 10:25).
 Jesus thus uses both encounters to make a point about the type of person who is able to enter the kingdom of God.
 The children, who are initially dismissed, turn out to be the standard for entering the kingdom, while the man, who is evidently a person of some wealth and importance, is ultimately unable to enter.

 In his redaction of this story, Luke is apparently highlighting this contrast.
 As noted above, Luke changes "children" to "babies" and "man" to "ruler."
-In other words, Luke lowers the status of the children and raises the status of the man, thus sharpening the contrast between the two.
+These extra details serve to lower the status of the children and raise the status of the man, thus sharpening the contrast between the two.
 Furthermore, by removing the material in Mark 10:16-17a, Luke brings these two episodes closer together.
 By omitting Mark 10:16, the encounter with the rich young ruler follows immediately upon the statement concerning entrance into the kingdom (Mark 10:15), which, as noted above, is what links these two episodes together.
 Likewise, by omitting Mark 10:17a, Luke eliminates the temporal and spatial distance between these two encounters.
 In Luke's version, the rich young man appears to approach Jesus immediately after the encounter with the children.
 By bringing these two stories closer together, Luke makes it easier for his readers to notice the contrast between them.

 Finally, note the episode that Luke has placed immediately prior to the encounter with the children: the parable of the Pharisee and the sinner (Luke 18:9-14).
 This parable, which is unique to Luke's gospel, ends with these words from Jesus: "Everyone who exalts himself shall be humbled, but he who humbles himself shall be exalted" (18:14).
 It is precisely this "principle of status transposition" (Joel B. Green) that is illustrated by the subsequent stories of the children and the rich young ruler.